aviola/merging-vs-rebasing/README.md

 # merging-vs-rebasing
 My personal test about merging-vs-rebasing (updated by main branch).
 Updated again.
+Updated by dev2.

 Line added by dev branch.